Internet Accuracy ProjectInternet Accuracy Project

 Golf, swimming, tennis, hiking, bicycling, and painting.

-For more information about this Emmy and multi-Academy Award-winning actress, visit our biographical profile of Katharine Hepburn.
+For source information, or more info about this multi-Academy Award-winning actress, visit our biographical profile of Katharine Hepburn.

 Hobbies of David Hollander

-Like his Call to Glory co-stars, Craig T. Nelson and Tom O'Brien, "D.J." enjoys golfing.
+Like his Call to Glory co-stars, Craig T. Nelson and Tom O'Brien, "D.J." golfed.
 It was actor Scatman Crothers, who worked on the nearby set of Chico and the Man back in the '70s, who taught David to golf when he was just a tyke.

 For more information on this actor/entertainer, visit our biographical profile of David Hollander.